 Near Valley Grove in Ohio County, West Virginia — The American South (Appalachia)

 Location.
-40° 5.505′ N, 80° 32.155′ W. Marker is near Valley Grove, West Virginia, in Ohio County.
-Marker can be reached from West Virginia Welcome Center (Interstate 70) west of the Pennsylvania state line, on the right when traveling Touch for map.
+40° 6.2′ N, 80° 31.133′ W. Marker is near Valley Grove, West Virginia, in Ohio County.
+Marker is on National Road (U.S. 40) near the state line, on the right when traveling west.
+Touch for map.
 Marker is in this post office area: Valley Grove WV 26060, United States of America.
+Touch for directions.